Variables configuration

 Default value: ".zeytal/variables"

 This is the directory path into which your transformed variables will be written.
-This path is relative to your root directory.
+This path is relative to your CWD.

 zeytal.json